DjinnRutger/HelpDesk-Public/README.md

 - Databases - Main Database folder

 to upgrade to newest version, backup your database then remove HelpfulDjinn.exe. copy new HelpfulDjinn.exe and run.
 System will update database (if applicable) and start.

+## Snoozed Tickets Wake-up Notifications

+When a ticket is snoozed, it is hidden until the selected date/time.
+A background job runs every minute and:
+- Detects tickets whose snooze time has arrived
+- Clears the snooze so they appear again
+- Sends an email to the assigned tech (if any) letting them know the ticket is active again

+Notes:
+- Email delivery uses Microsoft Graph.
+Configure MS_CLIENT_ID, MS_CLIENT_SECRET, MS_TENANT_ID, and MS_USER_EMAIL in Admin > Email Settings (or environment variables).
+- If no tech is assigned, the ticket is simply unsnoozed with a private system note.